theronic/modex/README.md

 (server/start-server! my-mcp-server)
 ```

-Or put that in your main function.
+Or put that in your `-main` function.

-### Full Example

-There is a full example in [src/modex/mcp/core.clj](src/modex/mcp/core.clj) that defines an MCP server with some basic tools.

-Your MCP client (e.g. Claude Desktop) can connect to this server and use exposed tools to provide additional context to your AI models.

 ## Data Structures